harlydurbin/bovine_demo/README.md

 ## Genotype calling

+Evaluation of computing resources used for each step of genotype calling can be found in `notebooks/psrecord.Rmd` with results in `html/psrecord.html`

 1. Ancient sample BAM files pre-processed and haplotypes called in `source_functions/ancient_preprocess.snakefile`
 2. All samples combined and genotypes called in `source_functions/joint_genotyping.snakefile`
     + Sample cohorts combined using `GATK CombineGVCFs` (cohorts determined in `source_functions/genotyping_cohorts.R`)